Asif Shaikh of Digiant Media tells us about web design & development during a health crisis.

 First of all, how are you and your family doing in these COVID-19 times?

 Asif Shaikh: We are doing great.
 Thank you.
 Our gratitude goes to all essential workers who continue to support us and the neighbourhoods directly or indirectly during these difficult times.

 Tell us about you, your career, how you founded Digiant Media.

 Asif Shaikh: I hold an MBA degree from the University of Central Lancashire (UK).

 I got into advertising for the love of it, and I continue to do so.
 An MBA opened up my outlook and entrepreneurial mindset.
 After relocating to Dubai, I joined an advertising agency as a copywriter followed by a couple of more agencies as a copywriter and a creative director for a short period.
-As paradigm started shifting that too in swift pace – all this increase of internet penetration and growth of mobile technology – I realized adaptation and foresight is key.
+As the paradigm started shifting that too in a swift pace – all this increase of internet penetration and growth of mobile technology – I realized adaptation and foresight is key.
 And adaptation was happening sluggishly with traditional advertising agencies where I was.
 That’s when I decided to start Digiant media.

 How does Digiant Media innovate?

 Asif Shaikh: Innovation is part of creativity.
 Adaptation to new technologies and devices is key to us because we are in an industry that has been witnessing massive transformation, especially the platforms and technology, and content.
 We understand that creativity can be massively fuelled by not only technology and traditional market research but also by insights and data.